valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

   - The Carbon list now supports extra template data.
 The ColumnConfig interface in the *@valtimo/components* library now contains an *templateData* attribute that can be used.
   - The Carbon list supports a new display type called tags.
 More details about tags can be found [here](/reference/user-interface/components/valtimo-carbon-list/valtimo-carbon-list.md)
+  - The Carbon list context menu now supports disabling items.
+More details about this can be found [here](/reference/user-interface/components/valtimo-carbon-list/list-with-actions.md)

 - **Documenten API plugin versions**